-How is a RON with paused targets/sources different from a Target/Source campaign?
-RON campaigns will keep on buying from new sources/targets, so if you want to buy traffic only from selected publishers/placements, then Target/Source campaigns are the only option.
+You might be wondering How is a RON with paused targets/sources is different from a Target/Source campaign?
+Well, RON campaigns will keep on buying from new sources/targets, so if you want to buy traffic only from selected publishers/placements, then Target/Source campaigns are the only option.

 These campaign types are great when you have some data on what sources and targets respond to your approach.
 There are a few ways to get that information.

 There are three ways to get information on what targets and sources you should select for your campaigns.

 - Past campaign experience (if you ran a similar campaign, the data may apply too)

 - Asking your account manager or our support for a whitelist

 Even if you choose to go for the first two options, it is still a good idea to start a RON campaign.
 You might think that your new campaign is very similar to your last one especially if it is in the same vertical, but in reality, it might appeal to a very different type of person.
 The type of health product a yoga-loving 20-year-old woman wants is different from the protein shake guzzling gym resident.